federicoambrosino/web-site/_pages/teaching/2020-spring-phys-402.md

 ## News

+* Apr.
+08: Pset 07 has been posted below
 * Mar.
 24: Pset 06 has been posted below
 * Mar.
 16: Made plans for moving online because of COVID-19.
 Lectures will now be on Google Meet.
 Recorded lectures will be made available